Anders Trondsen

-Anders Trondsen (born 30 March 1995) is a Norwegian professional footballer who plays as a left-back for Allsvenskan club IFK Göteborg.
+Anders Trondsen (born 30 March 1995) is a Norwegian professional footballer who plays as a central midfielder and left-back for Eliteserien club Sarpsborg 08, on loan from IFK Göteborg.

 Club career

 Trondsen made his debut for Lillehammer FK in the 2011 Norwegian Second Division.
 In the autumn of 2011, he moved to attend the Norwegian College of Elite Sport in Bærum and play for Stabæk Fotball's youth team.
 He made his senior league debut for Stabæk in the loss against SK Brann in August 2012.

 Trondsen signed for Sarpsborg 08 on 5 March 2015.
 On 14 August 2017, he signed for Rosenborg BK.
 He signed for Trabzonspor on 7 August 2020.
+In November 2022, Trondsen signed a contract with IFK Gothenburg until 2026.

 International career

-Trondsen debuted for the Norway national team in a 2–1 2018 World Cup qualification loss to Czech Republic in November 2016.
+Trondsen debuted for the Norway national football team against Portugal on 29 May 2016.